dogwonder/Bookler-2.0/README.md

 ### Data
 The chapters files are rendered in markdown and located in the src/markdown folder.
 And data/data.json is where we define the chapters and toc.
 The chapter title name needs to match the mardown filename exactly.

+The book title, subtitle and cover image are also defined in the data.json file.

 ### PDF
 [Example file](example/book.pdf)